 Conditions for Deducting Costs of Unreturned Items

-• The deduction does not reduce wages below the minimum wage threshold
+• The total deduction does not exceed the amount subject to wage garnishment under section 181.79(b).

 Employer Documentation Guidelines